exasol/pyexasol/doc/user_guide/exploring_features/examples.rst

 Basic preparation steps are required to see examples in action.

-1. Install PyExasol with *optional dependencies*.
+1. Install PyExasol with :ref:`optional_dependencies`.
 2. Download the `PyExasol source code <https://github.com/exasol/pyexasol/>`__.
-3. Make sure Exasol you have installed and have created a dedicated schema for testing.
+3. Make sure you have installed or access to an Exasol database and have created a dedicated schema for testing.
 For **testing** purposes, you may use

   - the free `Exasol Community Edition <https://www.exasol.com/free-signup-community-edition/>`__
   - `exasol/docker-db <https://hub.docker.com/r/exasol/docker-db/tags>`__, which can be easily accessed by using `poetry run -- nox -s db:start`

-4. Open the `/examples/` directory and edit the file `_config.py`.
+4. Open the ``/examples/`` directory and edit the file ``_config.py``.
 Input your Exasol credentials.
 5. Run this script to prepare data set for testing:

     .. code-block:: bash